pali-english/pali-english.github.io/README.md

 An astute person evaluates both
 what is pertinent and what is irrelevant.

+    Na tena hoti dhammaṭṭho,
+        Na: not
+        tena: by that, with that
+        hoti: becomes, is
+        dhammaṭṭho: just, righteous (from dhamma - righteousness, justice; aṭṭho - established in)

+    yenatthaṁ sāhasā naye;
+        yenatthaṁ: hasty judgement (yena - by which; atthaṁ - judgement)
+        sāhasā: hastily, abruptly
+        naye: leads, brings forth

+    Yo ca atthaṁ anatthañca,
+        Yo: who
+        ca: and
+        atthaṁ: what is beneficial, what is pertinent
+        anatthañca: and what is not beneficial, what is irrelevant

+    ubho niccheyya paṇḍito.
+        ubho: both
+        niccheyya: evaluates, determines (from the verb nicchindati - to cut off, decide, determine)
+        paṇḍito: wise person, astute

 Asāhasena dhammena,
 samena nayatī pare;
 Dhammassa gutto medhāvī,